ADVRHumanoids/robot_exploration/README.md

 # NOTE
 The input of the Exploration is the *frame_name* of the object that you want to find.
 The exploration checks in "KnownTargetPose" if such frame exists.
 If it exists, then a Nav Target is sent to the object.
 Otherwise, the robot will start/continue the exploration.

+Using frames, if the transform map-obj is no longer valid/published, then exploration resumes.